hlqiao23/data-engineering-zoomcamp/cohorts/2025/05-batch/homework.md

 Using the zone lookup data and the Yellow October 2024 data, what is the name of the LEAST frequent pickup location Zone?

-- Governor's Island/Ellis Island/Liberty Island
+- Governor's Island/Ellis Island/Liberty Island --YES
 - Arden Heights
 - Rikers Island
 - Jamaica Bay